/ Undergraduate /

 Skills

-• Being a sophisticated reader of literary and journalistic texts and refining your professional reading, editing, and writing skills.
+- Being a critical reader of texts and refining your professional reading, editing, and writing skills.

-• Developing skills in research and analysis of texts, problem solving, digital content creation, journalistic practice, and copywriting.
+- Developing skills in research and analysis, problem-solving, digital content creation, and independent study.

 Learning